dareich/delayed-purge/README.md

 Google sheet script that purges mail after a delay and keeps track in a spreadsheet.

 # Overview
+Do you suffer from a build up of occaisionally useful junk emails?
+You don't want to delete that Shutterfly deal that expires in 4 days immediately, but in 4 days, you will probably forget to get rid of the thing.
+Sadly, in no time at all, you are looking at a huge unread count in your inbox.

+This script is perfect for automatically cleaning up that junk.

 Add this script to a google spreadsheet to move emails in your GMail from a "delete me" label to trash once they have reached a certain age.
 Configure the script to execute on a schedule and edit the settings right in the spreadsheet.

-This is perfect for automatically cleaning out those promotional emails that are occaisionally handy.
-You don't want to delete that Shuuterfly deal that expires in 4 days immediately, but in 4 days, you will probably forget to get rid of the thing.

 For data/dashboard geeks, the script logs the number of threads and messages removed right in the spreadsheet and the data is displayed in a nice chart.
 You can see how much crap the script is purging on a daily basis.
 There is also a correlation showing the time to delete vs. the number of threads.
 Total Shiggles.